Sustainability Site

 Under the Gunpla Recycling Project, which started in April 2021, we collect runners (part of the model kits framework) from model kits in the Gundam series and reuse them in new model kits through the use of a cutting-edge chemical recycling process.
 By doing so, we aim to create a recycling-oriented society together with Gundam fans.
 The runners collected through the project are transported to the Bandai Hobby Center, a model kits manufacturing plant of Bandai Spirits.

 A portion of these runners is used as a material for verification testing targeting the realization of chemical recycling, and the rest is reused through material recycling or thermal recycling, together with plastics created through the manufacturing process at the Bandai Hobby Center.
-In fiscal 2023, we collected approximately 40 tons of runners.

 Overview of Gunpla Recycling Project